Belleville Premises Liability Lawyer

 Negligent security cases occur when someone is injured by a crime due to a business or property owner’s negligent security.
 Establishments like bars, nursing homes, and hotels have a responsibility to provide security services to ensure that patrons are not robbed or assaulted by a third party.
 Examples of negligent security include failing to have an adequate number of security guards on duty, ignoring a patron’s security concerns, or providing faulty security hardware such as unreliable locks.

-Although not a feature of the property itself, dog bites or other attacks that occur on a landowner's property can also fall under the premises liability umbrella.
-In these cases, the owner's previous knowledge of the dog is especially important.
+Although not a feature of the property itself, dog bites or other attacks that occur on a landowner’s property can also fall under the premises liability umbrella.
+In these cases, the owner’s previous knowledge of the dog is especially important.
 A dog bite victim could bring a case against an owner who either knew the dog was dangerous and allowed it to stay, or disregarded regulations, like city-specific breed restrictions.
+Another type of case that we have seen is when an injury occurs due to having a faulty deck on the property.

 Owner Negligence vs. Injured Person’s Carelessness